 By Joseph Kim, MD, MPH, MBA

-Guest blogger Joe Kim, MD, MPH, MBA, is serving as the facilitator for the 2016 ACCC FAN Case-Based Workshops.
+Guest blogger Joseph Kim, MD, MPH, MBA, is serving as a consultant for the ACCC Optimizing Electronic Health Records (EHRs) initiative.
 Dr. Kim is President of Xaf Solutions.

 We welcome you to share our blog content.
 We want to connect people with the information they need.
 We just ask that you link back to the original post and refrain from editing the text.
 Any questions?
 Email Barbara Gabriel.

 To receive a weekly digest of ACCCBuzz blog posts each Friday, please sign up in the box to the left.